huynhthaihoa/huynhthaihoa.github.io/about.md

 Hope that you will feel enjoy and (may) get something useful from it.

 ### Contact me
-If you think there are any problems in my blog or you have any interesting things that you want to share, don't hesitate to contact me via this email: [huynhthaihoa1995@gmail.com](mailto:huynhthaihoa1995@gmail.com).
+If you think there are any problems in my blog or you have any interesting things that you want to share, please let me know via this email: [huynhthaihoa1995@gmail.com](mailto:huynhthaihoa1995@gmail.com).

 I'm looking forward to connecting and learning from all you guys.